TLA Classes

 Register

-Be Your Own Valentine Writing Workshop is being offered as a fundraiser—all proceeds will be donated to TLAN.
+This workshop is being offered as a fundraiser—all proceeds will be donated to TLAN.

 Just the act of making something out of words is a way of loving the time and place where you are.
 Writing together is a loving practice that can help us open up and come to know your own hearts more.

-In this lively workshop, we’ll gather together to find greater inspiration, guidance, and tenderness through reading and considering how poetry can speak to myriad forms of love.
+In this loving workshop, we’ll gather together to find greater inspiration, guidance, and tenderness through reading and considering how poetry can speak to myriad forms of love.
 Drawing from the poetry of such writers as Joy Harjo, Derek Wolcott, e.e cummings, Muriel Rukeyser, Willa Cather, Rita Dove, Walt Whitman, Robert Bly, Jane Kenyon, Harold Littlebird, David Whyte, Rumi, we’ll find new inspiration, plus an overflowing bouquet of writing prompts we can explore after our time together.

 After each class I recognize the peaceful place the class creates in me.
 My response to listening to others and hearing your responses to our work fills me with contentment, joy, and satisfaction. —Patricia Durkin